squid-cache/squid-cache.github.io/Features/IPv6.rst

 When these lines contain an IPv4 address or a hostname with only IPv4 addresses squid will only open on those IPv4 you configured.
 You can add new port lines for IPv6 using [ipv6]:port, add AAAA records to the hostname in DNS, or use only a port.

 When only a port is set it should be opening for IPv6 access as well as IPv4.
-The one exception to default IPv6-listening are port lines where 'transparent' or 'tproxy' options are set.
+The one exception to default IPv6-listening are port lines where 'transparent', 'intercept' or 'tproxy' options are set.
 NAT-interception (commonly called transparent proxy) cannot be done in IPv6 so squid will only listen on IPv4 for that type of traffic.

 Again Windows XP users are unique, the geeks out there will notice two ports opening for seperate IPv4 and IPv6 access with each plain-port squid.conf line.
 The effect is the same as with more modern systems.